AUAP/AP2017/README.md

 - The more you practice, the more you will get out of the course.
 - The aims of having weekly mini exercises are to encourage experimentation, practice programming and stimulate thinking, therefore there is no grade for this.

+## Peer tutoring/ respondents format
+-  Within 20 mins presentation (peer tutoring)
+  ..
+Technical understanding (provide sample code)
+  ..
+Teaching (able to describe/speak about code with your language)
+  ..
+Articulation (able to apply and elaborate on how you do it)
+  ..
+Think through the notion of aesthetics

+- Within 10 mins response by respondents (feedback and ask questions)
+  ..
+Demonstrate your understanding of the assigned theme
+  ..
+Set some questions in mind and lead the discussion

 ##RULES:
 1. To pass the participation requirement and to enter Exam A, you need to attend at least 75% of the course which means you can only skip maximum 3 classes and 3 tutorials.
 2. Weekly mini exercises is part of the course participation, those who fail to submit their work may incur a penality of absence in one class.